david-drew/OpenVINO-Custom-Layers/README.2019.md

 ---

-The `classification_sample` code, is located here:<br>
+The `classification_sample` code is located here:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`~/inference_engine_samples/intel64/Release`<br>

 There are 2 directories with C++ and Python source code for the cosh layer.

 ### Custom Layer Outline

 1. Have your trained model ready.
+(KAT: Redundant to #2 below?)
 2. Requirements:
    * OpenVINO
    * cogapp (python lib, install via pip3)
-   * The trained model you want to convert to OpenVINO
+   * Your trained model
-3. Setup OpenVINO environment.
+3. Setup the OpenVINO environment.
-4. Run Model Extension Generator (tool for Model Optimizer).
+4. Run the Model Extension Generator.
    * This creates “code stubs” that will be edited in steps 7 and 8 with the custom algorithm.
 5. Edit C++ Code (produced by MEG).
 6. Edit Python Scripts (produced by MEG).